LeetLLM

 FieldSchema checkBusiness check

-Streaming sends partial output as it is generated.
+Streaming sends partial output as it's generated.

 Use streamingPrefer non-streaming